babelouest/glewlwyd/docs/INSTALL.md

 $ ./glewlwyd --config-file=glewlwyd.conf
 ```

 By default, Glewlwyd is available on TCP port 4593.
-You can use the test page `tests/test-token.html` to validate the behavior.
+You can use the test page `tests/test-token.html` to validate the behaviour.
 To access it, copy the file into webapp and go to the url: [http://localhost:4593/app/test-token.html](http://localhost:4593/app/test-token.html).

-## SSL/TLS

-OAuth 2 specifies that a secured connection is mandatory, via SSL or TLS, to avoid data and token to be stolen, or Man-In-The-Middle attacks.
-Glewlwyd supports starting a secure connection with a private/public key certificate, but it also can be with a classic non-secure HTTP connection, and be available to users behind a HTTPS proxy.

 ## Resource server authorization usage and access tokens

 Glewlwyd provides [JSON Web Tokens](https://jwt.io/) which is a standard way to validate a token without asking the authorization server.
 A JSON Web Token (JWT) comes with a signature that authenticates itself.

-There is no way for a resource server to determine if a token is valid, except by checking the Authorization token. i.e., there is no API where you could ask Glewlwyd server if an access token is valid or not.
+There is no way for a resource server to determine if a token is valid, except by checking the Authorisation token. i.e., there is no API where you could ask Glewlwyd server if an access token is valid or not.
 Therefore, the resource server MUST verify the access token using its signature.

 Examples of resource server access token validation are available in the folder [clients](https://github.com/babelouest/glewlwyd/tree/master/clients/).